purwarlab/MotionGen-Synthesis-Skeleton-Public/Readme.md

 How to use:

-To run the backend sever locally, you can:
+To run the backend server locally, you can:

 1. Go to this directory.
 In the console, use <python main.py>

 2. Open https://motiongen.io/core and press <ctrl + F2> to open panel.

-3. Under text bar "Path Synthesis URL", change the link to your local server portal.
+3. Under the text bar "Path Synthesis URL", change the link to your local server portal.

     You may get the following messages in the console.
 For example,